pairshaped/curlingio-docs/README.md

 # Website

-This is the Curling I/O landing page and documentation site.
+This is the Curling IO landing page and documentation site.

 ## Installation